abuawaish/MyModel/README.txt

-- Prediction on Algerian Forest Fire dataset using Ridge Regressor
+-Prediction on Algerian Forest Fire dataset using Ridge Regressor